Blog

 It’s always great to plan for internal talent to assume key roles, but new employees can also be a part of your replacement planning process if they bring valuable experience to the table and their career goals align with upper management opportunities that may become open down the line.

-The goal is to create a win-win situation for both the candidate and what the company needs in the succession planning process.
+The goal is to create a win-win situation for both the new staffer and what the company needs in the succession planning process.

 9. Have A Plan to Backfill a Role If Needed

-Again, this shouldn’t persuade you to only hire external candidates.
-It may be more likely that internal candidates are the best for promotions.
-But also recognize that as you implement a succession strategy in one role, it may create a need for a succession plan in another.
-That’s okay, though, because you have all the aforementioned steps to help you implement one!
+This likely won’t be the last time you need to handle this kind of situation.
+If you hired from within, that now leaves another role that needs a succession plan.
+Recognize that as you implement a succession strategy in one role, it will probably create a need for a succession plan in another.
+That’s okay, though, because you have all the tools to help you implement one!

 Succession planning and succession management are important parts of growing and maintaining a successful company.